-(2) A student who completes the units required under Rule 7, but has not completed the requirements of the Doctor of Philosophy may fulfil the remaining requirements of the Master of Clinical Neuropsychology (53590) by satisfying the Faculty that they have completed a research component equivalent to at least 24 points.
+(2) A student who completes the units required under Rule 7, but has not completed the requirements of the Doctor of Philosophy may fulfil the remaining requirements of the Master of Clinical Neuropsychology (53590) by satisfying the School that they have completed a research component equivalent to at least 24 points (PSYC5210 and PSYC5211).

 17. To ensure that the research thesis meets APAC accreditation requirements:

 (1) The enrolment in the PhD component of this course must be 100% in the School of Psychological Science.